When to Hire an Attorney After a Car Accident

 Depending on your injuries and other factors, your treatment and rehabilitation could last a few days, weeks, or even months.
 Those with spinal cord or traumatic brain injuries could require intense, inpatient rehabilitation at a specialized facility, such as the Shepherd Center.
 This is one of the top rehabilitation centers in the world.
 You deserve to receive the compensation necessary to pay for all your treatment—including ongoing care.

-If your loved one suffered catastrophic injuries and cannot call on their own, an attorney’s team can generally discuss the options with immediate family members for free.
+If your loved one suffered serious injuries and cannot call on their own, the legal team can generally discuss the options with immediate family members during a free consultation.

-When you work with a car collision legal team soon after your Georgia traffic accident, you gain several advantages:
+When you hire a car accident lawyer soon after your Georgia traffic accident, you gain several advantages:

 A Lawyer Can Document Your Losses

 Many of your recoverable expenses or losses occur in the weeks or months after the car accident.
-Your attorney can gather documentation to show your damages as they occur or as you receive bills, estimates, and receipts.
+Your car accident lawyer can gather documentation to show your damages as they occur or as you receive bills, estimates, and receipts.

 This could include: